seismicindustries/cm_externals/ReadMe.md

 ## cm_switch - switch inputs (alternative)
-the external is applicaple to the same inputs as the cm_input one.
+the external is applicaple to the same inputs as the cm_digital_input one.

 - left outlet: puts out the time the switch is held down for (once it's released, in milliseconds).
 - right outlet: push = < 1 > / release = < 0 >.